design.....

 Elisa Carlucci is a furniture and lighting designer based in Providence, Rhode Island.
 Her designs range from new traditional to modern.

 Quintus Home, based in Los Angeles, is a to the trade luxury home furnishings brand.
-Quintus launched their 6th collection of Elisa’s designs in March 2023.
-Her body of work includes case goods and upholstery.
+Quintus launched their 7th collection of Elisa’s case goods and upholstery designs in Summer 2024.
 Her work has been featured in various publications such as Elle Decor, Interior Design, and Luxe.
 Her work can be seen at to-the-trade multi line showrooms throughout the country. quintushome.com

-Alora Lighting launched their first collection of Elisa’s designs in June 2022 and will launch her second collection in June 2023 at Lightovations in Dallas.
+Alora Lighting launched their first collection of Elisa’s designs in June 2022 and has since launched teo additioanl collections at Lightovations in Dallas.
 Alora lighting is a subsidiary of Kuzco Lighting, based in Canada. aloralighting.com

 Elisa received her Bachelor of Arts in Illustration from Parsons School of Design in New York in 1996 and is a strong believer that great visual communication is the key to all successful design projects.
 She lives with her family in Rhode Island.